Allegheny Conference on Community Development

 The General Postcard Collection consists of sixteen boxes of picture postcards from the early twentieth century to the present day.
 Most are images of the Pittsburgh area but there are several boxes covering nearly every town and county in Pennsylvania.

 The H. J. Heinz Company Photographs depict the company’s Pittsburgh plant and its employees, products, displays, and equipment.
 The photographs, which date chiefly between 1940 and 1975, were created by the company’s Public Relations Department for internal use.

-Pittsburgh can lay claim to many remarkable topographical features but among the most distinctive are its three rivers – Allegheny, Monongahela, and Ohio.
-These bodies of water converge to form a point delineating Pittsburgh’s downtown and creating what is known as the Golden Triangle.
-But living on the water is not without its hazards.
-With great rivers come great floods, and Pittsburgh has suffered through many in its history.
-The Detre Library & Archives collection contains photographs depicting numerous floods and their aftermath on the city and nearby communities, including those shown here from 1883, 1907, 1936, and 1964.
+Pittsburgh can lay claim to many remarkable topographical features but among the most distinctive are its three rivers.
+But with great rivers come great floods, and Pittsburgh has suffered through many in its history.
+The Pittsburgh Floods collection contains photographs depicting numerous floods and their aftermath on the city and nearby communities.

 The Pittsburgh Public School Records and Photographs contain a rich range of materials, including correspondence, photographs, reports, scrapbooks, minutes, curriculum materials, and business records documenting 90 schools in the Pittsburgh Public Schools District.